 1 – Microsoft Exchange – moving a customers email service from a premises-based Exchange Service to Microsoft Hosted Exchange which is part of Microsoft Office 365

 2 – Often, when people carry out 1. above, it then makes perfect sense to also use Microsoft’s One Drive and possibly Sharepoint

 3 – Instead of backing up important data to old back up tapes or local drives, it is often better to us a Cloud-Based storage and back up facility – sometimes we combine this with an on-site storage solution

 4 – An organisation may prefer to move their business software applications out of their premises and put them into a data centre.
 This could be using Microsoft Azure or Amazon Web Services

 5 – Last and not least, because of the move to Cloud for the above mentioned examples, the internet connection becomes EXTRA CRITICAL and a typical result is that a more expensive, faster and more reliable connection is needed.
 This better connectivity, which has come down in price a lot recently, paves the way to move voice services onto the same internet connection, either by using a SIP trunk (internet phone service) or a Hosted Phone System.
 The infographic below illustrates what this looks like and can be applied to data as well as voice

 Contact us and you will be dealing with one of the most experienced IT and Telecoms Providers in Kent, Sussex and London

-Experts in everything Voice, VoIP, Cloud and Technology since 1998 and your natural choice for Managed IT Services!
+Experts in everything Voice, Business Mobiles, VoIP, Cloud and Technology, Hosted Phone Systems and Phone Systems For Small Businesses (including Cyber Essentials and Cyber Essentials Plus) since 1998 and your natural choice for Managed IT Services!